inec/ActiveRecord-without-Rails/README.md

 Some simple ruby script that make use of ActiveRecord CRUD tasks outside of Rails.

+This is my repo now.
+This repo belongs to Lu,Y-Chi .

 ## Files and Folders

 Explanation of the file/folder structure to come.